Byford

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Byford's approval levels have been consistent with the yearly average of 364, showing stable development patterns.
+Looking at development activity over the past five years, Byford's approval levels have been below the yearly average of 364, indicating a recent decline in approval activity.

 How many dwellings will be needed to accommodate future population growth?